-It’s Chicago Fire Prevention Week from October 4 to October 10, 2020.
-Organized by the National Fire Protection Association (NFPA), the event is a good time to review your safety practices to make sure that your household is prepared in the event of a fire.
+Fire Prevention Week takes place from October 3 – 9, 2021.
+Organized by the National Fire Protection Association (NFPA), this annual event is a good time to review your safety practices to make sure that your household is prepared in the event of a fire.
 While there are many simple things that you can do to avoid fires and burn injuries, inspecting and maintaining your home’s safety equipment should be at the top of the list.

-In the guide below, Lerner and Rowe goes over the steps to properly inspect your home fire extinguishers and smoke detectors.
+In the guide below, our Chicago personal injury lawyers review how to properly maintain your home fire extinguishers and smoke detectors.
 While we hope that you never have to use your fire extinguisher and that your smoke detector never goes off, it’s important to ensure that you know about fire extinguisher safety and how to conduct a smoke detector inspection.

 How to Inspect Your Fire Extinguisher

-As a general rule of fire extinguisher safety, you should have a minimum of one fire extinguisher for every floor of your house at a minimum.
+As a general rule of fire extinguisher safety, you should have a minimum of one fire extinguisher for every floor of your house.
 It’s a good idea to keep one near the kitchen, the garage, and any significant source of heat.
-During Chicago Fire Prevention Week, check your fire extinguishers for the following:
+To inspect your fire extinguisher properly, check for the following:

-Having a properly functioning fire extinguisher can make a tremendous difference for your family’s safety and limiting property damage in the event of a fire.
+Fire extinguisher safety can make a tremendous difference for your family’s well-being and limit property damage in the event of a fire.
 The simple steps above will make sure that this hugely important piece of safety equipment is in working order when you need it the most.

 How to Inspect Your Smoke Detector

-Smoke detectors are an often overlooked part of home safety.
-Neglecting them can be a huge mistake.
-According to the NFPA, three out of five home fire fatalities come from homes with defective fire alarm systems or no smoke detectors.
-Chicago Fire Prevention Week is an excellent time to make sure that your smoke detectors are in working order.
+Smoke detector inspection is an often overlooked part of home safety.
+Neglecting your smoke detector can be a huge mistake.
+According to the NFPA, 3 out of 5 home fire fatalities result from homes with defective fire alarm systems or no smoke detectors.
+Fire Prevention Week is an excellent time to make sure that your smoke detectors are in working order.
 Here’s what you need to do to conduct a thorough smoke detector inspection.

-- Clean your smoke detectors; dust, cobwebs, and debris can interfere with performance
+- Clean your smoke detectors regularly; dust, cobwebs, and debris can interfere with performance.

-- Replace the batteries; this should be done every year and you can use Chicago Fire Prevention Week or the end of daylight saving time as your yearly reminder.
+- Replace the batteries; this should be done every year and you can use Fire Prevention Week or the end of daylight saving time as your yearly reminder.

-- Check the date of your smoke detector, as many models need replacing after 8-10 years
+- Check the date of your smoke detector, as many models require replacement after 8-10 years.

-Lerner and Rowe hopes that you use Chicago Fire Prevention Week to review your fire safety practices and reinforce what you already know.
-Unfortunately, some fires occur due to dangerous products and negligent behavior.
-If you or a loved one have suffered a burn injury because of those reasons, please contact us immediately.
+Unfortunately, some fires and subsequent injuries occur due to dangerous products or negligent behavior.
+If you or a loved one have suffered a burn injury because of these reasons, please contact us for immediate legal assistance.

 You can reach Lerner and Rowe Injury Attorneys 24 hours a day, 7 days a week.
 Our team is available by phone at 708-222-2222.
-You can also contact us online through secure contact form and LiveChat.
-Consultations are free and we do not collect any fees unless your case is won.
+You can also contact us online through our secure contact form or via LiveChat.
+Consultations are free and we collect no fees unless we make a financial recovery on your behalf.